kathyychoi/epidemic-simulator/README.md

 # epidemic-simulator
-Epidemic simulator, final project for AP CS A
+Final project for AP Computer Science A